Spiksee3/Cave-Case/README.md

 **For labeled lids**:
-Cave Case is still in the early stages so labeled lids have yet to be added
+Cave Case is still in the early stages so labeled lids will be added slowly Currently available:
+- Hip